JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

         - variable: Velocity@ObsFunction
           maxvalue: 20.0

-- @ObsDiagnostic will be used to store non-h(x) diagnostic values from the simulateObs function in individual ObsOperator classes.
-The ObsDiagnostics interface class to OOPS is used to pass those diagnostics to the ObsFilters.
-Because the diagnostics are provided by simulateObs, they can only be used in a PostFilter.
-The generic filters will need to have PostFilter functions implemented (currently only Background Check) in order to use ObsDiagnostics.
-The simulateObs interface to ObsDiagnostics will be first demonstrated in CRTM.
+- :code:`@ObsDiagnostic` will be used to store non-H(x) diagnostic values from the :code:`simulateObs` function in individual :code:`ObsOperator` classes.
+The :code:`ObsDiagnostics` interface class in OOPS is used to pass those diagnostics to the :code:`ObsFilters`.
+Because the diagnostics are provided by :code:`simulateObs`, they can only be used in filters that implement the :code:`postFilter` function (currently only Background Check and Met Office Buddy Check).
+The :code:`simulateObs` interface to :code:`ObsDiagnostics` will be first demonstrated in CRTM.

 .. _where-statement: